greenhol/MyEnv/README.md

 ## Synopsis

-This is a simple typescript environment allowing to use typescript classes and external libraries (currently including rxjs and d3) without larger frameworks or any dependency injection.
+This is a simple typescript environment allowing to use typescript classes and external libraries (e.g. rxjs and d3) without larger frameworks or any dependency injection.

 ## Installation & Running the App